rchojn/rchojn/README.md

 ### What am I up to now
 - 🌱 I’m learning Golang and distributed systems
--  :link: I am fascinated by the society-changing potential of the blockchain technology!
+-  :link: I am fascinated by the society-changing potential of the blockchain technology
 - 🤔 I’m looking for help with opensource contribution (Python/Golang)

 <p align="center">